What Makes Adhesive Products Work?

 So, why doesn’t adhesive stick to its container?

 Some adhesives can be solvent based, or water based.
 This means that the adhesive compound itself has been mixed with either solvent or a water to produce the adhesive product.
 The process of cohesion and adhesion only occurs when the product is allowed to ‘cure’ as it dries.
 The other types contain no solvents or water, so they are classed as being based on 100% solids.
+Adhesive products have found their way into the healthcare sector, where medical-grade adhesives are used in wound closures and surgical applications.
 These may require heat to be applied to them so that they melt then as they cool, they ‘set’ as they return back to a solid material.
 These are known as Hot (or Cool) Melt Adhesives.
 The other types of 100% solids adhesives rely on a reaction to cure or set.
 That’s why superglue doesn’t stick to the inside of its tube – but will stick to virtually everything else when it’s exposed to the air, including your fingers if you’re not careful!

 You can also stay up to date with our latest company news & blogs on